-23 First, consider whether the risk of legionella can be prevented by considering the type of cooling systems needed.
+23 First, consider whether the risk of Legionella can be prevented by considering the types of cooling systems needed.
 For example, identify whether it is possible to replace a wet cooling tower with a dry system.
-Where this is not reasonably practicable and a wet cooling system is the only realistic option available, a course of action must be devised to manage the risk by implementing effective control measures.
+Where this is not reasonably practicable and a wet cooling system is the only realistic option, a course of action must be devised to manage the risk by implementing effective control measures.
 The written scheme should be specific and tailored to the systems covered by the risk assessment.
-Appendix 2 summaries the key information, which should include the following precautions:
+Appendix 2 summarises the key information, which should include the following precautions:

-ensuring the release of water spray is properly controlled;

-- avoiding conditions that support growth of microorganisms, including legionella; - ensuring water cannot stagnate anywhere in the system by regular movement of water in all sections of the systems and by keeping pipe lengths as short as possible, and/or removing redundant pipework and deadlegs; - avoiding using materials that harbour bacteria and other microorganisms or provide nutrients for microbial growth (the Water Fittings and Materials Directory10 lists fittings, materials, and appliances approved for use on the UK Water Supply System by the Water Regulations Advisory Scheme.
-Those approved are tested against BS 6920);11 - keeping the system and the water in it clean; - treating water to either control the growth of microorganisms, including legionella, or limit their ability to grow; - monitoring any control measures applied; - keeping records of these and other actions taken, such as maintenance and repair work.
+- ensure the release of water spray is properly controlled; - avoid conditions that support the growth of microorganisms, including Legionella; - ensure water cannot stagnate anywhere in the system by regular movement of water in all sections and by keeping pipe lengths as short as possible, and/or removing redundant pipework and deadlegs; - avoid using materials that harbour bacteria and other microorganisms or provide nutrients for microbial growth (the Water Fittings and Materials Directory lists fittings, materials and appliances approved for use in the UK water supply system by the Water Regulations Advisory Scheme.
+Those which have been approved are tested against BS 6920); - keep the system and the water in it clean; - treat water to either control the growth of microorganisms, including Legionella, or limit their ability to grow; - monitor any control measures applied; - keep records of these and other actions taken, such as maintenance and repair work.